STUDENT ACADEMIC GRIEVANCES

 In addition to its obligations under Massachusetts and federal law, the college has established procedures for the resolution of grievances.
 The grievance procedures can be found in the Smith College Equal Opportunities Policy.

-If a student wishes to bring a complaint against another student, it may be appropriate to use the procedures established by the College Judicial Board.
+If a student wishes to bring a complaint against another student, it may be appropriate to use the procedures established by the College Conduct Board.
 Please refer to the SGA Constitution and Bylaws.

 The college has a sexual harassment policy and informal complaint procedures, which can be found in the Smith College Sexual Harassment Policy.